 Additionally, if you need to make an immediate report where an individual's safety is at immediate risk, please contact Campus Safety.

 Obligations of College Employees

-The Title IX team works collaboratively with the reporting entity and makes every effort to operate with discretion and maintain the privacy of all persons involved.
+The Title IX team will work collaboratively with the reporting entity and make every effort to operate with discretion and maintain the privacy of all persons involved.

 All MICA employees are required to complete Mandatory Reporting training every year.
 Future training dates and ways to sign up will be posted here as they are scheduled.